hmoragrega/workers/README.md

 type Job = func(ctx context.Context)
 ```

-There are two ways of extending the library functionality:
+There are two ways of extending the job functionality

 #### Job Middleware
-Job functionality can be extended easily with the help of
-middlewares

 ```go
 // JobMiddleware is a function that wraps the job and can
 // be used to extend the functionality of the pool.